Rub-a-dub-dub

-"Rub-a-dub-dub" is an English language nursery rhyme first published at the end of the 18th century in volume two of Hook's Christmas Box under the title "Dub a dub dub" rather than "Rub a dub dub".
+"Rub-a-dub-dub" is an English language nursery rhyme first published at the end of the 18th century in volume two of James Hook's Christmas Box under the title "Dub a dub dub" rather than "Rub a dub dub".
 It has a Roud Folk Song Index number of 3101.

 Lyrics

 This rhyme exists in many variations.
 Among those current today is: